-Our enrollment is growing as more students discover an opportunity to stay local, pay less, and earn more.
-New partnerships with local community colleges make the transition to MSU-Meridian more convenient than ever.
-Our Partnership Pathways truly take the guess work out of the transfer process.
+Fall enrollment increased 12% as more students discovered an opportunity to stay local, pay less, and earn more.
+Our Partnership Pathways initiative with local community colleges makes the transition to MSU-Meridian more convenient than ever and truly takes the guess work out of the transfer process.
 This is all backed with the assurance that MSU is the state’s leading return on educational investment.

-In August, we celebrated the completion of our Riley Campus in downtown Meridian by opening our new courtyard.
-The Riley Center for Education and Performing Arts announced an exciting Fall/Winter Series in addition to our inaugural Family Series in partnership with the Mississippi Children’s Museum-Meridian.
+The Riley Center for Education and Performing Arts announced an exciting lineup in addition to our Education and Family Series.
 Meanwhile, our work with Meridian Public Schools on the prestigious Kennedy Center Any Given Child Grant continues.

 As the state’s leading research University, we also are uniquely positioned to serve a wide range of people in east Mississippi and west Alabama where residents in Choctaw, Clarke, Greene, Hale, Marengo and Sumter are eligible for in-state tuition costs at MSU-Meridian.

 There has never been a better time to join our community!

 Associate Vice President and Head of Campus